Inducing Sparsity and Shrinkage in Time-Varying Parameter Models: Shrinkage and Sparsification in TVP Models

 We propose to do shrinkage on $\bm{\alpha}$ using the global-local mixture priors mentioned in the previous section and described in Appendix \ref{sec: GL_priors}.
 That is, conditional on a draw of the full history of the states, $\{\tilde{\bm{\beta}}_t\}_{t=1}^{T}$, we have the regression model given in (\ref{eq: tvp}), and shrinkage can be done exactly as described in the preceding section.
 For each of the global-local mixture priors we consider, MCMC methods for drawing $\bm{\alpha}$ and $\sigma^2_\varepsilon$, conditional on draws of the states exist.
 For the Dirichlet-Laplace prior we follow the methods of \cite{bhattacharya2015dirichlet}.
 For the NMIG specification, we adopt the algorithm proposed in \cite{ishwaran2005spike} while for the Horseshoe, the MCMC algorithm developed in \cite{makalic2016simple} is used.
 Since the Normal-Gamma prior nests the Bayesian Lasso, we adopt the algorithm put forth in \cite{griffin2010inference} (see Appendix \ref{sec: GL_priors} for further details).

+As highlighted in Section \ref{sec:regress}, using shrinkage implies that elements in $\bm \alpha$ are pushed to zero and elements in $\bm Z_t$ might have a small effect on $y_t$.
+However, in the TVP regression setting, this problem is intensified since the state equation can be written in terms of the sum of the past shocks to the states $\bm w_t$.
+The corresponding variance of $\bm \beta_t$ thus increases with time and values of $\sqrt{v_j}$ that are close to zero could still induce large aggregate movements in $\beta_{jt}$ over time.
+In such a situation, sparsification might help since setting $\sqrt{v_j}=0$ directly implies that $\beta_{jt}=\beta_{jt-1}$ for all $t$.

-Every draw of $\bm \alpha$, denoted as $\bm \alpha^{(n)}$, from any of the MCMC algorithms is sparsified using SAVS.
+Given a draw from the posterior of $\bm \alpha$, denoted as $\bm \alpha^{(n)}$, from any of the MCMC algorithms is sparsified using SAVS.
 Applying the SAVS estimator in (\ref{eq: SAVS}) to each draw from the posterior of $\bm \alpha$ yields:

 where $\bm Z_j$ denotes the $j^{th}$ column of $\bm Z = (\bm Z_1, \dots, \bm Z_T)'$, $\kappa_j = |{\alpha}^{(n)}_j|^{-2}$ and $N$ denotes the number of post burn-in MCMC draws.
-This procedure effectively allows for uncertainty quantification and the computation of potentially non-linear functions of the sparsified parameters.
+This procedure effectively allows for uncertainty quantification and the computation of potentially non-linear functions of the sparsified parameters such as higher-order forecasts or impulse response functions.
 Thus, one can think of our proposed procedure as an approximate MCMC algorithm which draws from the sparsified conditional posterior $p(\overline{\bm{\gamma}}| \bm \alpha, \bm Z)$.\footnote{The algorithm is approximate since $\sigma^2_\varepsilon$ does not play a role in the SAVS algorithm.
 If desired, after each sparsification, one could take a draw of $\sigma_\varepsilon^2$ conditional on the sparsified estimates.} Hence, forecasts produced will average over different sparsified models.
 That is, one MCMC draw will lead to one particular sparsified model which is used for forecasting, another draw may choose another sparsified model to produce forecasts.
-Hence, what we are proposing is similar in spirit to Bayesian model averaging.
-Of course, it is possible to use the SAVS algorithm directly on the posterior mean of $\bm{\alpha}$ as is done by \cite{hahncarvalho2015dss} and \cite{bhattacharya2018signal}.
-This would be similar in spirit to a Bayesian model selection strategy where a single sparsified model was chosen for forecasting.
-But this would ignore model uncertainty and, in addition, would be problematic since $\bm Z_t$ is partially latent.
+Hence, what we are proposing is similar in spirit to Bayesian model averaging. {This feature allows us to calculate posterior inclusion probabilities (PIPs) for each variable.
+The PIP for a given coefficient is the proportion of MCMC draws for which the coefficient is not set to zero.}